pvasek/kudu-wiki/Using-a-git-repo-to-report-an-issue.md

 ### Don't commit all your binaries!

 This is particularly true of .NET apps that use NuGet and have tons of DLLs in `bin`.
-The best way to do this is to copy a `.gitignore` file at the root before you start committing files (here is an [example](https://github.com/projectkudu/kudu/blob/master/.gitignore)) from Kudu.
+The best way to do this is to copy a `.gitignore` file at the root before you start committing files (here is an [example](https://github.com/projectkudu/kudu/blob/master/.gitignore) from Kudu).

 With this, a clean clone of your repo should pretty much just contain text files (and maybe a few png's).